as3ert/resume/index.md

 title: Guangxin Zhao
 ---
 # Guangxin Zhao
-M.Sc candidate in Computer Science
+M.Sc Student in Computer Science

 <div id="webaddress">
 <a href="https://github.com/as3ert">GitHub: as3ert</a>